Origins of the Qin

 4. Surviving figurines from the Han dynasty showing people seated playing what could be zither-type instruments.

-The possibility of there having been a variety of zithers in different parts of China, as well as over time, is an important factor to consider in determining the origin of the modern qin.
+The possibility of there having been a variety of zithers in different parts of China, as well as over time, is an important factor to consider in determining the origin of the classical qin.
 For further on this see below.

 (Return)